 - unresectable “typical lung NET” or “atypical lung NET” are acceptable (with the exception of Large Cell Bronchial Neuroendocrine Neoplasms and Small Cell Lung Cancers).

 - malignant, unresectable pheochromocytoma or paraganglioma

-Patients who have previously had Lu-177 octreotate (e.g. Lutathera) are not eligible.
+Patients who had previous Lu-177 octreotate (e.g. Lutathera) were not eligible.
 Patients may have had any other treatment including chemotherapy, radiotherapy or Somatostatin Analogues (e.g. octreotide, landreotide).

-There are other inclusion and exclusion criteria to be found within the clinical trial document.
-The trial is due to compete in May 2022.
+There were other inclusion and exclusion criteria to be found within the clinical trial document.

 At the time of writing and according to the Clinical Trial document, Australia (Melbourne and Perth), Austria (Vienna), Canada (CHU de Quebec), Denmark (Aarhus), Switzerland (Basel), UK (Royal Free London).
-Two sites are also listed in France (Nantes and Toulouse) but trial document currently marked as not yet recruiting.
+Two sites were also listed in France (Nantes and Toulouse).
 Two sites in USA (City of Hope California and MD Anderson Texas).
 Another site in USA carried out a similar trial at MSK New York where the sponsors reported “In this trial of heavily treated NETs, preliminary data are promising for the use of 177Lu-satoreotide tetraxetan.
 Additional studies are ongoing to determine optimal therapeutic dose/schedule” – results posted here.